marcospb19/fs-tree/README.md

 Filesystem trie-like tree structure for commons operations.

-Given a path, you can load a `FileTree` which might represent a regular file, directory, or symlink.
+Given a path, you can load a `FsTree` which might represent a regular file, directory, or symlink.

 ## Features: